Linear AI search audit

 How does Linear's MCP server visibility compare to Notion's?

 Identical pattern.
-Linear shipped a Model Context Protocol server in late 2025; LLMs surfaced it organically on 0 of 38 Linear-named cells.
-Notion's audit two weeks earlier showed 15% organic MCP surface (with 100% surface only when the query named MCP explicitly).
-Two-brand consistency suggests LLMs index product announcements months after release, if they index them at all.
-Wedge brands that ship technically-defensible features quietly face a structural time-to-AI-surface gap measured in months.
+Linear shipped a Model Context Protocol server in late 2025; LLMs surface it organically on 0/85 mentioned cells across two rounds.
+Notion's audit two weeks earlier showed 15% organic MCP surface (5/5 only when the query named MCP explicitly).
+Two brands, two rounds, 88 mentioned cells, zero organic MCP surfaces.
+The cross-brand pattern is now locked.
+The structural inference: LLMs index product announcements months after release, if they index them at all.
+Brands shipping technically-defensible features quietly face a time-to-AI-surface gap measured in months.

 Audit your own brand